maybebyte/anthesis/local-authoritative-dns.md

 include: /var/unbound/etc/unbound.conf.lan
 ```

-Then, create the file and add the following contents to it.
-It defines
+Then, create the file and add these contents to it.
+It defines one host,
-one host, `peterepeat.home.arpa`.
+`peterepeat.home.arpa`.
 Be sure to adjust things as needed.

 ```
 # Allow home.arpa to contain private addresses (RFC1918).